Personalized Pricing Through Strategic User Profiling in Social Networks: Proof for Proposition

-\begin{lemma} For $v^*\in[0,\bar{v}]$, $\tilde{J}'''(v^*)>0$. \end{lemma} \begin{proof} Calculating the third-order derivative of $\tilde{J}(v^*)$ in \eqref{FO_J} yields { } Notice that $\partial f(v^*)/\partial v^* = 0$ given $f(v^*) = 1/\bar{v}$ for the uniform valuation distribution.
+Notice that $\partial f(v^*)/\partial v^* = 0$ given $f(v^*) = 1/\bar{v}$ for the uniform valuation distribution.
 This fact is applied in Line 1.
 Line 2-2 transforms the summation index from $m$ to $m-1$, and $\mathcal{L}_m$ is defined in \eqref{mathcal_L_C}.
 The last inequality follows from the convexity of the first-order derivative of the logarithm function.
 This completes the proof. \end{proof}